POLLY ALICE MCCANN

 When you contact me, please tell me about yourself.
 What kind of critique has helped you in the past, and what are some of your goals for the work that you are sending me.
 Whether you are a beginner or have written stories for decades, I'll provide experienced editorial guidance to help provide the best reader experience as well as help you meet your goals for your work.

-You'll receive an editorial letter from me with a breakdown chart of what's going well and where you need work in the following areas: Character, Setting, Theme Point of View, Action/Conflict, and Dialogue.
+You'll receive an editorial letter, editorial notes from me, with a breakdown chart of what's going well and where you need work in the following areas: Character, Setting, Theme Point of View, Action/Conflict, and Dialogue.
+You'll also receive a complimentary consultation online or by phone if you like.

 "Polly is so encouraging.
 She caught my vision and reflected it back to me!
 She has been a light and an encouragement every step of the way!
 Polly helps and encourages me to present my best work!
 She's a visionary with positive energy!!!"
 Leanne Litka